This oven roasted broccoli floret recipe takes only 3 ingredients and it’s crazy easy, quick, and tasty. Even our boys loved these as toddlers!

-How to Make Oven-Roasted Broccoli in 3 Steps
+How to Make Oven-Roasted Broccoli

 - Cut the broccoli: Cut the broccoli florets into equal sized pieces and place them on a baking sheet.

-- Sesame oil: Drizzle a half teaspoon of sesame oil for a more nutty, asian flavor.
+- Sesame oil: Drizzle half a teaspoon of sesame oil for a more nutty, Asian flavor.
 Then, add a sprinkle of sesame seeds for visual flair.

 - Red pepper flakes: For a spicy kick, drizzle red pepper flakes to the florets before roasting.